U.S. House stuck for a third day as Republicans struggle to unite around a speaker - NewsBreak

 U.S. House stuck for a third day as Republicans struggle to unite around a speaker

-Twenty-one Republicans voted against McCarthy during the third day of voting, a level of opposition that was unchanged from Wednesday.
+WASHINGTON – The U.S. House slogged through more votes for speaker Thursday, with Republicans unable to reach consensus about whether Kevin McCarthy should lead them during the 118th Congress, or if another lawmaker should win the gavel.

-The House held the seventh, eighth, ninth, 10th and 11th ballots on Thursday after holding three votes on both Tuesday and Wednesday.
+Twenty-one Republicans voted against McCarthy during the third day, signaling that ongoing closed-door negotiations and talks on the House floor from McCarthy allies haven’t succeeded yet.
+The level of opposition was unchanged from Wednesday.

-The mounting number of ballots on Thursday surpassed the nine votes it took a century ago for the House to elect a speaker, making this stalemate the longest since 1859, when it took the 36th Congress 44 ballots to elect a speaker.
+“Like I said from the beginning, we want to change things fundamentally here so this place works for the American people.
+And we’re not going to stop going until we get that one way or the other,” Pennsylvania’s Scott Perry said during a brief interview as voting dragged on inside the chamber.
+“Either we have the tools to do it, or we have the personnel to do it.
+It’s going to be one, or the other.”

-McCarthy’s backing through Thursday’s five rounds of ballots dropped to 200 votes, down from 201, with 20 members of his conference voting for other candidates — including Florida’s Byron Donalds, Oklahoma’s Kevin Hern and former President Donald Trump — and one member voting present.
+McCarthy’s backing through two rounds of ballots continued to hold at 201 votes, with 20 members of his conference voting for other candidates – including Florida’s Byron Donalds, Oklahoma’s Kevin Hern, and former President Donald Trump – and one member voting present.

 Democrats continued to uniformly back New York’s Hakeem Jeffries, who holds the most votes for speaker with 212.